 This research question focuses on elucidating which researchers have contributed more to specific bad smell topics.
+The goal is to facilitate information access and to promote collaboration among researchers with similar interests.

 Fig. 10.
 Number of papers by author (OBSG papers).